Kirili4ik/Kirili4ik/README.md

 # Hello there!
 I'm Kirill 👋🏻
 Currently I am an NLP engineer at Sberbank.
 Our team is _creating a DL framework on Pytorch - AutoNER_.
 We are also:
 - Training various models (ex.
 BERT, RoBERTa, Longformer) for business projects 👨‍💼
-- Researching Active and Meta Learning 👨‍🔬
+- Researching Active and Meta Learning 👨‍🔬  ([blogpost📜](https://habr.com/ru/company/sberbank/blog/649609/) with results)
 - Participating in the development of the Low-code and No-code ML-ops platforms for document processing 💻

 Recently I have graduated 👨‍🎓 from [BCs Applied Mathematics and Informatics](https://cs.hse.ru/en/) and now I'm happy to share my experience [leading practical lessons at DL course](https://github.com/Kirili4ik/iad-deep-learning) at the faculty of CS.